 Summary Suspension and License Reinstatement After a DUI in Alton, IL

-Following a DUI arrest in Illinois, your license is automatically subject to a Statutory Summary Suspension before you are found guilty of anything.
-The suspension happens automatically if you fail or refuse a chemical test, such as a breathalyzer or blood draw.
+In Illinois, if you are arrested for DUI, your driver’s license is subject to an automatic Statutory Summary Suspension — even before you are convicted.
+This suspension is triggered if you either fail or refuse a chemical test (such as a breath or blood test).

 Statutory Summary Suspension

-• Failed Test (BAC 0.08% or higher): Automatic 6-month license suspension.
+- Failed Test (BAC 0.08% or higher): Leads to a mandatory 6-month license suspension.

-• Refused Test: Leads to an automatic suspension of your license for 12 months.
+- Refused Test: Leads to an automatic suspension of your license for 12 months.

-• Commercial Drivers: Immediate CDL disqualification can apply even if driving a personal vehicle.
+- Commercial Drivers: Immediate CDL disqualification can apply even if driving a personal vehicle.

-You can challenge the summary suspension by filing a Petition to Rescind.
-You must file this petition within 90 days of receiving the suspension notice or attending your first court date, whichever happens first.
+You have the right to challenge the summary suspension by filing a Petition to Rescind.
+The petition has to be submitted within 90 days of either the suspension notice or your initial court date, whichever is earlier.

 License Reinstatement